 Setup mode should be locked out (the keyswitch in the vertical, locked position) at most times.
-In locked mode, the enclosure doors are locked closed during CNC program execution, spindle rotation or axis movement.
+In Run and in Setup mode, the enclosure doors are locked closed during CNC program execution, spindle rotation or axis movement.
 The doors automatically unlock when the machine is not in cycle.
 Many machine functions are unavailable with the door open.

 When unlocked, setup mode allows a skilled machinist more access to the machine to set up jobs.
 In this mode, machine behavior is dependent on whether the doors are opened or closed.
-Opening the doors when the machine is in cycle stops motion and reduces spindle speed.
-The machine allows several functions in setup mode with the doors opened, usually at reduced speed.
 The following charts summarize the modes and allowed functions.